-If you’re looking to add some extra bass to your passive speaker setup, connecting a powered subwoofer can be a great solution.
-However, figuring out how to make the connection can be a bit intimidating, especially if you’re new to the world of audio equipment.
+A powered subwoofer is a terrific way to add bass to your passive speaker setup.
+However, figuring out how to connect can be intimidating, especially if you’re new to audio equipment.

-In this article, Hookeaudio will walk you through the steps of how to connect a powered subwoofer to passive speakers, so you can get the most out of your sound system.
+Hookeaudio will show you how to connect a powered subwoofer to passive speakers so you can get the most out of your sound system.

 What are Powered Subwoofers?

-Powered subwoofers are speaker systems that include a built-in amplifier and a specialized driver designed to produce low-frequency sounds, typically below 100 Hz.
-These subwoofers are used to enhance the bass response of a sound system, particularly in home theaters and music systems.
+Powered subwoofers are speaker systems with an amplifier and a low-frequency driver, usually below 100 Hz.
+These subwoofers boost bass in home theaters and music systems.

-The built-in amplifier provides power to the driver and allows it to produce high-quality bass sounds.
+The driver’s built-in amplifier powers high-quality bass sounds.

-The subwoofer handles the low-frequency sounds, while the other speakers handle the mid-range and high-frequency sounds.
+The subwoofer handles low-frequency sounds while the other speakers mid-range and high-frequency sounds.
 This approach can provide a more balanced and immersive listening experience for music and movies.

 How To Connect A Powered Subwoofer To Passive Speakers?

 Follow these steps to connect a powered subwoofer to passive speakers using stereo RCA cables: